-The current version of WIID retains the main features of previous versions.
-It also introduces big innovations that extend its scope in many ways.
+The current version of WIID retains the main features of previous versions, especially the March 2021 version that extended its scope in many ways.
 First, by adding new measures of reported inequality, to better understand the complex distributional changes that can hardly be identified with a single index.
 Second, by producing companion datasets that facilitate the study of inequality within countries and, especially, at the global level.
 Third, by increasing the accessibility of this information to a wider range of potential users, especially non-experts.

-It is in times of innovation when we most strongly encourage comments and suggestions from all users to further improve the quality of WIID, both technically and in accessibility.
+As in previous versions, we strongly encourage comments and suggestions from all users to further improve the quality of WIID, both technically and in accessibility.